 P.S.
 HEY NURSES!
 Sign up for our newsletter below and get a FREEBIE on us!

-When we arrived home our little Zoe was snuggled up and sleeping soundly.
-In fact, I don’t think she even knew we were gone.
+When we arrived home, our little Zoe was snuggled up and sleeping soundly.
+I don’t think she even knew we were gone.

 , two days a week.
 I know that may not seem like much, but my shifts at the hospital are about 13 hours a day.
 And that is a long time for a mom to be away from her baby!

-So, in the spirit of being overly prepared I made this comprehensive list of important information to leave with the nanny or sitter.
+So, in the spirit of being overly prepared, I made this comprehensive list of important information to leave with the nanny or sitter, including emergency contact information in case something unexpected happens.
 It’s displayed right on our refrigerator so you can’t miss it.
-I want to make sure our nanny has easy access to any important information that she could possibly need in case of an emergency.
+I wanted to make sure our nanny has easy access to any vital information that she could need in case of an emergency.

 Thankfully she has never needed it.
 But you never really know when a disaster or other emergency can strike so it is always best to prepare in advance.

-Important emergency information to leave with your nanny or sitter:
+Important emergency contact information to leave with your nanny or sitter

 - Names of all family members (include pets in the house)